 Strategy #1: do nothing!

-Ideal for: babies with a current bedtime of 7 PM or earlier.
+Ideal for: babies with a current bedtime of 8 PM or later

 If your little one is already on a solid schedule, there's no need to change much.
-Your days will simply be shifted an hour later.
-This can actually work to your advantage if you have an early riser!
+Your days will simply be shifted an hour earlier.
+This can actually work to your advantage if you're struggling with late bedtimes.

-Even though bright sunlight won't impact your later bedtime as much an earlier one, this shift does mean that the sun will be up an hour earlier each morning.
-Make sure your little one's room is DARK—like really dark.
+If you are worried about an earlier bedtime, make sure your little one's room is DARK—like really dark.
 Get those blackout curtains hung if you don't have them up already...otherwise you'll be waking up an hour early and going to bed an hour later, which will take away from the quality of your baby's sleep.

 Strategy #2: a quick shift

-Ideal for: babies with a bedtime of 8 PM or later.
+Ideal for: babies with a bedtime of 7 PM or earlier

-If your baby is already on a later schedule, you will need to shift back a bit so that you don't end up with an even later bedtime after daylight savings.
+If your baby is already on an early bedtime schedule, you will need to shift back a bit so that you don't end up with an even earlier bedtime (and even earlier wake up) after daylight savings.
 You'll want to do this gradually so your little one can more easily adjust.

-How to do it: The morning of the time change, wake your baby up a half hour earlier in the morning.
-Then shift your bedtime that night to be a half hour earlier that usual.
-After a day or two, shift wake up time back by another half hour and shift bedtime another half hour earlier—then you'll be back to your original schedule!
+How to do it: The morning of the time change, wake your baby up a half hour later in the morning.
+Then shift your bedtime that night to be a half hour later that usual.
+After a day or two, shift wake up time later by another half hour and shift bedtime another half hour later—then you'll be back to your original schedule!

-To make the switch, you'd wake them up at 9 AM on the morning following the time change (instead of letting them sleep until 9:30) and put them to bed at 9 PM that night.
+To make the switch, you'd wake them up at 8 AM on the morning following the time change (instead of them rising at 7:30) and put them to bed at 8 PM that night.
 After a few days, wake baby up at 8:30 AM so their set up for a bedtime at 8:30 PM, setting you back to your previous schedule.

 No matter which strategy you choose to go with, follow these tips: